andreasski/IT1901/README.md

 path to mysql connecter: IT1901 -> mysql-connector-java-5.1.44 -> mysql-connector-java-5.1.44-bin.jar

 Run src -> frontend -> GUI -> login main to start the program.
-Create an user or use username xxxxxxxx with password xxxxxxxx
+Create an user or use username flint with password flintflint.
+If you create a new user, user admin to accept it. username mradmin with password admin

 ## Buildt with
 - IntelliJ IDEA community 2017.2